7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Rue Merciere leading to Strasbourg Cathedral in Strasbourg, France

-St. Pierre Le Jeune Protestant Church
+St. Pierre Le Jeune

 14th Century frescoes at St. Pierre le Jeune Protestant Church in Strasbourg, France

-St. Pierre Le Jeune Protestant Church (or St. Peter the Young) completely wowed us (which is rare, as we visit a lot of churches).
+St. Pierre Le Jeune Protestant Church (or St. Peter the Young) completely wowed us.
+Which is rare, as we visit a lot of churches!

-St. Thomas Church
+St. Thomas

 Mausoleum of the Marshall of Saxony at St Thomas Church in Strasbourg, France

-St. Paul’s Church
+St. Paul’s

 St. Paul's church spires in Strasbourg, France

 St. Paul’s Church was built in the late 1800s in the Gothic Revival style.
 The twin spires measure 250-feet-tall, making it the second tallest church in Strasbourg (after the cathedral, of course).
-The church was closed during our visit, so we were not able to see the historic pipe organ that dates to 1897.

-Google Map of Strasbourg Churches
+Map of Strasbourg Churches

-#6 Feast On Strasbourg, France Food and Drink
+#6 Enjoy Strasbourg, France Food and Drink

 Ice Cream Cone, Jeff de Bruges, Strasbourg, France